- Discover how to clean, enhance and finish your motorbike the safe way, just like the professionals.

 Unlike an enhancement or full detail on a car (where we'd always start with the engine bay) with a bike you always begin with the wheels.

-This, along with the fact that many bike wheels (and brake calipers) are made from chrome or have other specialist finishes, is why we tend to avoid heavy hitting fallout removers on wheels.
-A combination of Imperial Wheel Cleaner and Revolution Wheel Soap will be more than up to the job of shifting any brake dust and grime here, and both are safe to use on any wheel surface.
+This, along with the fact that many bike wheels (and brake calipers) are made from chrome or have other specialist finishes, is why we tend to avoid using a heavy hitting fallout remover on wheels.
+A combination of Imperial Acid Free Wheel Cleaner and Revolution Wheel Shampoo will be more than up to the job of shifting any brake dust and grime here, and both are safe to use on any wheel surface.

 After a quick rinse to blast off any loose contaminants, add 2-3 capfuls of Revolution to a bucket of clean water and froth up with your pressure washer.